jonasmcferreira/whiteiron/jhed-wasteland/player-handout.md

 ### Barbarian, Path of Arcane Winds

-lvl 3
+#### Level 3: Arcane Bludgeoning

+The arcane secrets are revealed into your mind, a method ignored by all others initiated with magic
-Magic Items wielded in one hand count as a Mace

-Magic Items wielded in two hands count as a Maul
+Magic Items wielded in one hand count as a Mace and in two hands count as a Maul

+#### Level 3: Limited Spell Caster

 Count as a spell caster for the purpose of attunement

-Spellcaster, can cast each spell once per long rest, Int is spellcasting Modifier
+Spellcaster, can cast each spell once per long rest, Int is your spellcasting Modifier

 | Level | Spell lvl | Spell Name |
 |-------|-----------|------------|